Allie Beth Stuckey

+Early life

+Allie Beth Stuckey was born on February 18, 1992, in Dallas, Texas.
+She is the daughter of Ron Simmons, who shows up on her podcast from time to time.
+She also struggled with an eating disorder in college.

+Stuckey attended Furman University.
+She graduated in 2014 with a major in communication studies.

 Career

 Stuckey worked as a publicist and social media strategist in Athens, Georgia.
 While working as a publicist in Georgia, she began speaking to college students about the importance of voting and, in 2016, started a blog on a Facebook page called The Conservative Millennial.
 In 2017, she joined TheBlaze as a contributor and began appearing as a guest on Fox News and Fox Business News while continuing to speak on college campuses, to Republican organizations, and to businesses about the importance of engaging young people.
 In late 2017, she left The Blaze to start a podcast distributed by Conservative Review TV (CRTV).

 Stuckey launched her podcast Relatable in March 2018 with CRTV.
 In 2019, CRTV and TheBlaze merged to become BlazeTV, which now distributes Relatable.

 In July 2018, Stuckey released a video on her CRTV Facebook page that depicted a satirical interview with Alexandria Ocasio-Cortez in which the politician appeared to give bizarre answers to the questions she was asked by Stuckey.
 The video used edited footage from an interview Ocasio-Cortez had previously done on the PBS show Firing Line, and spliced Ocasio-Cortez's answers as responses to Stuckey's questions.
 The video went viral, with many people labeling the video as a hoax.
 On her Twitter page, Stuckey responded to the backlash by writing, "If you have to do research to figure out that a video that blatantly absurd is satirical, you shouldn't be on the Internet."
-Stuckey said that she was surprised by the response to the video, and that "A lot of people on the left just can't tolerate someone on the right making a joke, because the only humor now that is protected is humor that is against conservatives or against President Trump."
+Stuckey said that she was surprised by the response to the video and that "a lot of people on the left just can't tolerate someone on the right making a joke, because the only humor now that is protected is humor that is against conservatives or against President Trump".